 At UT Southwestern, patients benefit from a multidisciplinary team of experts, including medical oncologists, surgical oncologists, transplant surgeons, interventional radiologists, and radiation oncologists.
 These specialists share their expertise in managing liver cancers to help identify the right treatment plan for each patient.

 Interventional radiologists who have advanced training in minimally invasive treatments perform the radioembolization procedure.
 We believe strongly in collaborative care, knowing that teamwork offers the most benefit to our patients.
 Yttrium-90 treatments have been offered at UT Southwestern for nearly a decade, and our physicians have vast experience in this treatment.

-First, the patient has an angiogram, a special X-ray exam of the blood vessels.
-During this procedure, our interventional radiologists map out the blood vessels supplying the liver.
-They also block off blood vessels supplying tissues outside the liver to prevent radiation beads from damaging other organs.
-During this initial procedure, the patient also undergoes a test to evaluate the estimated radiation exposure to the lungs during radioembolization.
+First, the patient has an evaluation to map the vasculature supplying the liver and tumors, and to simulate the treatment.
+This is required to ensure the safest, most personalized approach.
+To do so, the interventional radiologist will perform an angiogram, a special X-ray exam of the blood vessels.
+In certain cases, the procedure includes blocking off blood vessels supplying tissues outside the liver to prevent radiation beads from damaging other organs.
+During this initial procedure, the patient also undergoes a nuclear medicine test to evaluate the estimated radiation exposure to the lungs during radioembolization.

 What to Expect Following the Procedure

 Patients should expect to spend two to four hours after the procedure in the hospital to receive post-procedure IV pain medicine, if needed.
 Most patients go home the same day.

 Patients sometimes complain of mild upper abdominal pain and fatigue, which can last for a week.
 Most patients are able to resume normal activities within one week.